SamuelEarl/fanny-pack-ui-old/src/routes/customize-themes.svelte.md

 <br><br>

+## Main color variables
+These styles are used throughout the components.
+Updating these variables will handle most of your theme customizations.

+Each component style that can be customized has a fallback value.
+So, for example, if you do not provide a color for the background of the primary buttons, then the components will still display in your UI, but the colors might not match your theme.
+So you can either set all the values for all the component variables right now or you can edit them later as needed when you implement a new component in your app.

+---

+## Size variables
+The size variables are used to set values for things like padding (for buttons and other elements), the roundness or squareness of borders (i.e. `border-radius`), font sizes, etc.

+---

 ## Global component color variables
 These styles are used throughout the components.
 Updating these variables will handle most of your theme customizations.